bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 This markup requires CSS rules to be added.
 In BEM terms you have to implement a **layout** block in CSS.

-**Note** A [Roole](http://roole.org/documentation/) – CSS preprocessor based on JavaScript – is linked to the project-stub by default, thus you can create css rules both in `.css` and `.roo` formats.
+**Note** [Stylus](https://learnboost.github.io/stylus/) – CSS preprocessor based on JavaScript – is linked to the project-stub by default, thus you can create css rules both in `.css` and `.styl` formats.

 ### Creating a new block

 To implement a block using CSS technology you have to create a CSS file for this block in a corresponding block directory.
 For this use `bem create` command of [bem-tools](http://en.bem.info/tools/bem/bem-tools/commands/):

     $ bem create -l desktop.blocks -b layout -T css

 where:

-`-l directoryName` – defines a redefinition level;
+* `-l directoryName` – defines a redefinition level;
-`-b blockName` – defines a name of the block's directory for which a technology file will be created;
+* `-b blockName` – defines a name of the block's directory for which a technology file will be created;
-`-T technogyName` – creates technology file for block's implementation.
+* `-T technogyName` – creates technology file for block's implementation.

 Running this command creates a `desktop.blocks/layout/layout.css` file.
 Inside you will find a CSS selector that matches the **layout** block.
 It is where you step in and fill the selector up with CSS properties.
 Or just copy and paste from [Gist](https://gist.github.com/innabelaya/8906070).